-In this classroom management workshop, you’ll explore practical strategies to improve student engagement, motivation, and behavior during online learning.
-These research-based strategies that will help you develop positive teacher-student relationships and promote student ownership of learning.
+In this workshop, you’ll learn the MLS System (Manage, Lead, Support) for classroom management.
+It consists of practical strategies that improve student engagement, motivation, and behavior.
+These research-based approaches will help you to develop positive teacher-student relationships and promote student ownership of their online learning.

 This is a two-part online workshop, conducted in real time with a live instructor.

-The reality is that classroom management is changing.
+The reality is that even before the pandemic, classroom management has been changing.
 Decades of research have shown that punishments and rewards only go so far in helping our students to succeed.

-Many educators had already begun the shift to student-centered strategies for improving behavior and achievement.
+Many educators had already begun the shift to student-centered strategies.
 But the sudden change to online learning has forced all of us to make the shift more quickly than we’d like.

-To learn more about how PRESTO is helping thousands of educators increase motivation and engagement in their online classrooms, visit https://roomtodiscover.com/motivate-students-online/
+To learn more about how LMS is helping thousands of educators increase motivation and engagement in their online classrooms, visit https://roomtodiscover.com/student-motivation

 Classroom Management Workshop: Session Overview

-The first session of the workshop begins with an overview of all 6 PRESTO strategies and a self-assessment to reflect on your go-to approaches to classroom management.
+The first session of the workshop begins with an overview of the Manage->Lead->Support system.
+You’ll also complete a self-assessment to reflect on your go-to approaches to classroom management.

-Next, we’ll dive deep into three strategies that promote student ownership: surveys, goal-setting, and conferences.
+Next, we’ll dive deep into three strategies that support students and promote ownership: surveys, goal-setting, and conferences.
 You’ll participate in activities from the student perspective.
 And you’ll collaborate with fellow educators to create your own plans for building ownership.

-In the second session, we work backward from student-centered strategies to explore traditional and transitional approaches.
+In the second session, we work backward from student-centered strategies to explore the management and leadership approaches.

-Finally, we’ll look at the complex process of transitioning to student-centered motivation.
-Transitional strategies are key to helping students take ownership of their learning.
+Finally, we’ll look at the complex process of developing classroom culture and establishing trust.
+Leadership strategies are key to helping students take ownership of their learning.
 When done well, it will save you time and energy, and allow you students to engage in meaningful learning.